apache/mesos/docs/oversubscription.md

    the regular launchTasks() API.
 To safe-guard frameworks that are not designed to deal with preemption, only frameworks registering with the `REVOCABLE_RESOURCES` capability set in its framework info will receive offers with revocable resources.
-Further more, recovable resources cannot be dynamically reserved and persistent volumes should not be created on revocable disk resources.
+Further more, revocable resources cannot be dynamically reserved and persistent volumes should not be created on revocable disk resources.